Trust Reuse

 Webhook events

-Subscribe to these in Settings → Webhooks to receive structured signals about Trust Reuse activity affecting your application:
+Subscribe to these in Settings → Webhooks to receive structured signals about Trust Reuse activity affecting your application.
+They're delivered through your standard webhook endpoints and signed like every other event — verify them the same way (see Webhook verification).

 trust_reuse_grant.created